Filip-Krstic/ContentCognito-Obfuscator/README.md

 ## How It Works (Technical Details)

-The `IFDL.py` script functions as the **Defense Module** of the proposed framework, simulating human behavior through a multi-threaded approach:
+The `IFDL.py` script functions by simulating human behavior through a multi-threaded approach:

 1.  **Initialization:**
     * Loads the **CLIP model** (`openai/clip-vit-base-patch16`) for zero-shot image and text classification, which is crucial for content-aware interactions.